 Figure 1.
 Map showing the locations of the three Ocean Reference Stations, WHOTS, Stratus, and NTAS, plotted on top of color contours of the 2000-2020 mean sea surface temperature field and wind vectors from the ERA5 reanalysis.

 Figure 2.
-ORS surface buoys with older, 3 m aluminum hull (left) and present 3 m foam hull (right).
+ORS surface buoys with older, 3-m aluminum hull (left) and present 3-m foam hull (right).
 A wind vane with radar reflector and data telemetry antenna orients the buoy with respect to the wind, and anemometers and air temperature and humidity modules are placed on the upwind side of the tower.
 The cluster of four radiometers, one each for shortwave and longwave from two ASIMET systems, is placed above all other structures.
 Rain gauges, barometric pressure sensors are placed aft of the forward face.

 Figure 3.
 Daily averaged surface meteorology observed at Stratus.
 The wind vectors (towards) are subsampled every 5 days for clarity.
 Gaps in the data resulted from breaks in the mooring.
 From the top, sea surface temperature (SST), air temperature, barometric pressure, specific humidity, rain rate, incoming longwave radiation (LWR), incoming shortwave radiation (SWR), wind speed, and vector wind are shown.